HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ### 2.1 Component Architecture

-#### 2.1.1 Core Objects
+##### Core Objects

 These objects are essential to the basic functionality of the program, they create the vast majority of the program's behaviour.

-##### Board
+#### 2.1.1 Board

 This object represents the game board.
 Its main component is a 2D array of 'Cell' objects.
 It acts as the model component of a model view controller architecture.

 A problem with this class is that it also handles some of the control of the game.
 It is sent mouse click information by another object which it then has to use to move pieces.
 If this responsibility was given to a new 'Controller' class it would significatly reduce the complexity of this 'Board' class.
 The 'Board' class would essentially become a data storage class only which is simple.

-##### Game
+#### 2.1.2 Game

-This object is a list of all the moves made so far in the game.
-It is used primarily for saving the game.
-Given the known starting position of chess game, the program can quickly perform all the moves listed in a 'Game' object in order to get back to the original position.
+This object is used primarily for saving the game.
+It has a method which can utilise the stack of moves stored in the 'Movement' object and save them to file.
+Given the known starting position of chess game, the program can quickly perform all the moves listed in order to get back to the position of the saved game.

-##### Movement
+#### 2.1.3 Movement

 This class handles most of the behaviour of the program.
 It's the largest class, at over 900 lines of code.
 It has useful methods which do legal moves to the game.
 These are: